Bark that peeled off a paper birch tree in Manistee. Photo by Josh Shields.

 By now, I hope you are fascinated with the interesting layers that form the tree trunk, including the bark!
 All these components of the tree trunk are important for keeping a tree alive and vigorous.
 Excessive damage to these components can lead to a tree’s demise.
 For example, removing the outer bark and phloem around the entire circumference of a tree is called “girdling” and results in tree death.

 Having said that, it is important to understand that some forms of death are ecologically beneficial, whereas others are not.
 One example of an ecologically beneficial form of tree death is when a tree dies due to old age and subsequent infestation by native insects and fungi.
-This results in the tree becoming valuable habitat as a dead standing tree (a “snag”), as a log when it falls to the ground, and when it eventually becomes part of the soil.
+This results in the tree becoming valuable habitat as a dead standing tree (a “snag”) and as a log when it falls to the ground, where it eventually becomes part of the soil.

 For more information, contact Josh Shields, forester and wildlife biologist with the Manistee and Mason-Lake Conservation District offices, at 231-889-9666 (Office Phone), 989-220-9236 (Mobile Phone), or via email at joshua.shields@macd.org.